How to Can Fresh Tomatoes in Jars

 Although tinned tomatoes are inexpensive there’s something special about preserving your own harvest.
 Imagine your homegrown tomatoes lining the pantry shelves long after they were growing on the vine.
 Just taking one down to use for dinner can bring you back to summer.
 On a more practical note, you can also guarantee that your bottled tomatoes are organically grown if that’s important to you.

-There aren’t as many people in the UK who bottle their own food so finding a modern method for preserving the tomatoes involved looking to some American sources – namely the Ball Blue Book Guide to Preserving.
+There aren’t as many people in the UK who bottle their own food.
+That mean’t finding a modern method for preserving the tomatoes involved looking to some American sources – namely the Ball Blue Book Guide to Preserving.
 If you have it at home I used the recipe and instructions given for processing tomatoes in their own juice on page 22.
 My own notes are below.

 Recipe for How to Can Tomatoes